billkarsh/SpikeGLX/Markdown/Slot_Help.md

 * PXI, SIM: The table shows the union of scanned devices and whatever is already defined in the `probe table` (_Configs/improbetable.ini).

-* Oneboxes: The table shows the union of scanned devices and any Oneboxes you've used before (_Configs/imslottable.ini).
+* OneBoxes: The table shows the union of scanned devices and any OneBoxes you've used before (_Configs/imslottable.ini).

 #### Actions

 Click on a table row to select it.
 You can then:

-* Edit its slot number (if a Onebox).
+* Edit its slot number (if a OneBox).
 * Set how it is shown in the `probe table`.
 * Delete it.